Expert Witness and Litigation Support

 -

-Yes, perhaps.
-We have worked cases in which each member of a large group of fraud victims pays a portion of the total investigative costs.
+In circumstances where counsel has not yet been retained, we have also worked cases in which individual members of a group of fraud victims each pays a portion of the total investigative costs.
 We tend to coordinate these cases through one or two primary representatives of the group.

-This can be an appropriate solution if individual investors losses are relatively small, but the group’s collective investment totals more than $1 million, which is a minimum loss threshold for involvement of various federal law enforcement and regulatory agencies in the U.S.
+This ‘crowd-funded’ approach can be an appropriate solution if individual investors’ losses are relatively small, but the group’s collective investment totals more than $1 million, which is a minimum loss threshold for involvement of various federal law enforcement and regulatory agencies in the U.S.

 There are special considerations in any crowd-funded case.
 Among them is the real possibility that the fraudsters themselves might pose as victims and participate in order to monitor the progress of the investigation.
 Not everybody you meet on Telegram is telling the truth.